mchaov/plugins-with-typescript-mobx-and-react/README.md

 In the case of the web - as long as the code is compiled to JavaScript, there is no reason not to use the tech stack of your own choice.

+Example: message bus interface is implemented by a class working over the network that links with Bl running on the back end in whatever language/platform.

 #### Async loading of the packages

 Code can be loaded on the page on demand.
 Async communication via message bus ensures that components can link at any point in time.